Serena-github-c/Serena-github-c/README.md

 # Welcome

 I am Serena, an undergraduate Computer Engineer interested in Machine Learning and Software Development.
-I am passionate about crafting solutions that bridge technology and real-world challenges.
+My drive and motivation: crafting solutions that bridge technology and real-world challenges.
  ## About Me

   - Current Focus: Self-studying machine learning concepts and implementing projects to reinforce theoretical knowledge and build a portfolio